-The Mary McLeod Bethune Council House NHS archives staff at the Museum Resource Center in Landover, Maryland will e-mail the required registration forms and electronic versions of our finding aids to the researcher.
+The Mary McLeod Bethune Council House NHS archives staff will email the required registration forms and electronic versions of our finding aids to the researcher.
 We strongly suggest that the researcher work through the finding aids before their visit to maximize the efficiency of their time with the collections.
 To ensure the conservation and security of this resource, browsing is not permitted.

 Archives staff can answer some reference questions over the phone, depending on the complexity and time involved in fulfilling the request.
 Registration as a researcher is still required.
 If appropriate, the staff will send to interested individuals digitized copies of materials from the archives in PDF or multimedia format by secure file transfer.

 All written requests for information will be answered in a timely manner.
 The more specific the request the easier it will be for staff to provide an answer.
 The archives staff reserve the right to determine that a complex or extensive request will require a research visit.

 For additional information on the archives procedures and holdings, please contact the archivist by e-mail through e-mail us or by telephone at 301-832-3977.